websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

 ### Page Editing Modes

-When you open Page Editor, you can edit your content in two ways:
+When you open the Page Editor, you can edit your content in two ways:

 - *Page Design*: You can design pages when you have permission to update the page and the page content.
 - *Content Edition*: You can edit content when you have permission to update the page but not the page content.